 - Identify employees and/or students who may have been in close or direct contact with a confirmed positive person and notify those employees and parents of those students.
 If employees or parents do not receive a call or letter, then the employee or child was not directly exposed or did not have close contact as defined by the Department of Public Health guidelines.

-- Quarantine for 14 days individuals who have been determined to be in close or direct contact with a confirmed positive person.
+- Quarantine for a minimum of 10 days individuals who have been determined to be in close or direct contact with a confirmed positive person.

 Each Friday, the district will post by school on the District webpage the total number of students and school personnel confirmed with positive COVID-19 tests results that week.
 See the following chart for the latest numbers.